-Typical human dietary intakes estimated by the US EPA (Environmental Protection Agency) were 0.65 – 3.1 mg/day (17)***, but that estimate is outdated and very different from the more recent and comprehensive estimate of 0.05 mg/day derived from the Second French Total Diet Study (TDS 2) (19, 20), see below.
+Typical human dietary intakes estimated by the US EPA (Environmental Protection Agency) were 0.65 – 3.1 mg/day (17), but that estimate may be outdated, and is higher than the more recent, comprehensive and accurate estimate of 0.5 mg/day derived from the Second French Total Diet Study (TDS 2) (19-22), see below.

-*** NB the 2002 Schrauzer paper has a lot of non-peer-reviewed and secondary references of uncertain provenance and accuracy: it may be misleading in some important respects.
-Schrauzer was one of the first authors to publish about lithium in drinking water and crime, suicide and arrests (21) so may be a little partisan.
+Note: the 2002 Schrauzer paper has a lot of non-peer-reviewed and secondary references of uncertain provenance and accuracy: it may be misleading in some important respects.
+Schrauzer was one of the first authors to publish about lithium in drinking water, and crime, suicide and arrests (23).

-More recently dietary intake has been estimated to be around 0.2 mg/day (22), which is more in line with the TDS2 figure of 0.05 mg (see below).
+More recently lithium intake has been estimated to be around 0.2 mg/day (24), which is more in line with the TDS2 figure of 0.5 mg (see below).

-The EPA had recommended that the concentration of lithium in the drinking water supply should not exceed 0.7 mg/l (it would actually be difficult to reach that level even if you tried).
-No western countries presently specify limits for: either lithium, cobalt, tin or vanadium.
+The EPA had recommended that the concentration of lithium in the drinking water supply should not exceed 0.7 mg/L (it would be difficult to reach that level, even if you tried).
+No western countries presently specify limits for either lithium, cobalt, tin or vanadium.

 Trace elements/minerals are usually defined as those that are required in amounts between 1 to 100 mg/day by adults.
 The trace mineral group includes iron, copper, and zinc.

 Ultra- or micro- trace elements/minerals are defined as those that are required in amounts of less than 1 mg/day.
 They include chromium, manganese, fluorine, iodine, cobalt, selenium, silicon, arsenic, boron, vanadium, nickel, cadmium, lithium, lead, and molybdenum.
-As an aside it is worth noting that standardised laboratory rat feed has the following constituents as micro-nutrients (in microgram amounts) zinc, manganese copper, selenium, molybdenum, chromium, lithium, boron, nickel, vanadium and fluoride (23).
-The inclusion of lithium in that list reflects the evidence reviewed by the experts who compiled it relating to relevant physiological effects of lithium on laboratory animals.
+As an aside it is worth noting that standardised laboratory rat feed has the following constituents as micro-nutrients (in microgram amounts) zinc, manganese copper, selenium, molybdenum, chromium, lithium, boron, nickel, vanadium and fluoride (25).
+The inclusion of lithium in that list reflects the evidence, reviewed by the experts who compiled it, relating to relevant physiological effects of lithium on laboratory animals.

 Current evidence indicates lithium is an essential, or at least beneficial, dietary ultra-trace element in animals and also humans, with a relevant physiological function in vertebrates.
-The totality of research on this is still modest and I suspect more research will be commissioned related to the rise in the use of lithium in batteries and electric powered vehicles and the consequent risk of groundwater contamination when such things are damaged, destroyed, disposed of, or recycled (e.g. see (14).
+The totality of research on this is still modest and I suspect more research will be commissioned related to the rise in the use of lithium batteries and electric powered vehicles, and the consequent risk of ground-water contamination when such things are disposed of, or recycled (e.g. see (14).

 The normative dietary lithium requirement of animals (goats, rats, pigs) amounts to < 2.5 mg/kg (food dry weight).
-Edible food crops contain elevated lithium concentrations, e.g. pulses, (24).
-Lithium also accumulates in marine organisms, and particularly in crustacea (25).
+Edible food crops may contain elevated lithium concentrations, which is highest in the leaves, e.g. 20 mg/kg (26), which suggests ruminants may ingest substantial amounts.
+Lithium also accumulates in most marine organisms, and particularly in fish flesh (27).

-There are few measurements of lithium levels in animals or fish (30), but see Pt 2 for recent data.
+There are few measurements of lithium levels in the blood or flesh of edible animals or fish etc. (32).

 Lithium Intake in Humans

-The evidence thus seems to be that tap-water constitutes a small fraction of lithium intake and that is also supported by the useful work of Bochud et. al. (32), which, incidentally, has never been cited by any psychiatric publication on lithium.
+The evidence thus seems to be that tap-water constitutes a small fraction of lithium intake and that is also supported by the useful work of Bochud et. al. (34) (see Lithium in the Environment, Diet and Body: Pt 2).

 http://www.schweizerbart.de/publications/detail/artno/001201002.
 2010, Stuttgart: Borntraeger Science Publishers.